 A fixed-rate mortgage allows you to lock in the same interest rate for the life of the loan.

-Adjustable-rate mortgages (ARMs) offer a fixed rate for a set period of time, like five, 10, or 15 years.
+Adjustable-rate mortgages (ARMs) offer a fixed rate for a set period of time, like five, seven, or 10 years.
 After that period, the loan will have a variable rate, which fluctuates according to market conditions.

 ARMs typically offer lower fixed rates at the outset, but fixed-rate mortgages offer predictability over the long term.